For many growers, a closet grow setup is their only hope for growing indoors.

 Furthermore, this allows you to focus your attention on fewer plants.
 Instead of overwhelming yourself with 5-10 plants, you can focus on 2-3 and give them all the TLC they need!

-Before you even start setting up your closet grow room, you need to be strategic in strain and equipment selection.
+Before you even start setting up your closet grow setup, you need to be strategic in strain and equipment selection.

 You won’t have a ton of space, so you need to choose genetics that are known to grow smaller.
 If you came into this expecting to grow huge plants in a small area, I’ve got bad news for you!